iesahin/xvc/book/src/ref/xvc-file-copy.md

 ```

-Note that, multiple copies of the same content doesn't add up to the cache size.
+Note that, multiple copies of the same content don't add up to the cache size.

 ```console
 $ xvc file list data.txt